AstraZeneca/runnable/docs/concepts/nodes.md

     branch_b:
       ...
 ```

+---
+!!!
+Note

+    This is not yet available via Python SDK.

+---

 ### next (required)
 The name of the node in the graph to go if the node succeeds